AI Insights

 Explain GA4 changes in plain English.

-When conversions dip or a segment spikes, AI Insights helps you understand what changed so you can write clearer client updates and make faster decisions.
+When conversions dip or a segment spikes, AI Insights helps you understand what changed so you can write clearer client updates and make faster decisions — with explanations grounded in the data shown on your dashboard.

 AI Insights is available as an optional add-on.
 You can use Fluxion dashboards without it.